Wild garlic pesto recipe

 Wild garlic has been associated with numerous health benefits.
 So much so that the Association for the Protection and Research on European Medicinal Plants designated wild garlic the “Plant of the Year” for 1992 due to its substantial cardiovascular benefits.

-However, it is important to note that it has been cautioned that wild garlic may hold natural blood-thinning properties and therefore is not suitable for people already taking blood-thinning medication.
+However, it is important to note that it has been cautioned that wild garlic may hold natural blood-thinning properties and therefore is not suitable in large quantities for people already taking blood-thinning medication.

 Foraging wild garlic